skolbot.AI Chatbot for Schools

 Sources: mystery shopping audit (80 institutions, 2025), Skolbot interaction logs (200,000 sessions, Oct 2025 โ€” Feb 2026), funnel analysis (30 institutions, 2025-2026 cohort).

 The diagnosis is clear: 67% of prospect activity happens when nobody is at the desk.
-During the UCAS adjustment period, this figure climbs to 74%.
-ABA's admissions team โ€” 4 people handling 3,000 enquiries per season โ€” cannot physically respond on a Sunday evening at 9pm.
+During the OUAC deadline period in January, this figure climbs to 74%.
+PBA's admissions team โ€” 4 people handling 3,000 enquiries per season โ€” cannot physically respond on a Sunday evening at 9pm.

 The solution: Skolbot deployed in 48 hours